How to Fix Error 0x8007232B in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 (Replace

-After a while you should see a message about successful activation.
+After a moment, you should see a message confirming that the activation was successful.

-To be sure that everything is working properly, it is worth checking the current activation status of the system:
+To make sure everything is working properly, it’s a good idea to check the current activation status of the system:

-In some cases, the system may have incorrectly set DNS servers, causing problems with the connection to the activation server.
+In some cases, the system may have incorrect DNS server settings, which causes problems connecting to the activation server.

 Open Control Panel > Network and Sharing Center